SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---
 Once you tell debaters that speaker scores are a thing, they'll sometimes badger you to give them their scores.
 I, for one,  believed speaker scores shouldn't be given in mock for a few reasons:

 - Speaker scores are such a scam.
-Different judges give different scores, the brackets are unclear, .
+Different judges give different scores, the brackets are unclear, and well structured speeches also receive low scores sometimes.
 The manual also feels like it's up to interpretation.
 Judges may not know how relevant 'frequently relevant' really is.
 - At least with feedback, you can give everyone feedback and criticize them all.
 With public speaker scores, there's an 'objective' hierarchy of who is the worst debater in the room, the second worst etc., (at least in the eyes of an average fresher).
 - There's no real benefit of 'extra motivation to grind' when you give people speaker scores.
 - When they've already had a bad day, shitty speaks can further mess them up.